A few weeks after closing the case, we did a short follow up to check on John’s job search progress (we do this for all our clients).

 - Include up to 3 of your most impressive achievements

-- Substantiate these claims with metrics
+- Substantiate these claims in your personal profile with metrics

 - Use your Executive Summary to tell recruiters your life story – be concise!